-- 17.1 The Union is licenced under its Premises Licence to restrict entry to Union members, guests & other authorised customers. - 17.2 Where practicable the Union will ask for proof of membership (via a University of Winchester ID card) and proof of age and ID prior to purchase and/or entry to events by members and their guests. - 17.3 In the execution of its duty under the licencing act, the Union reserves the right to refuse entry or ask any member or guest to leave at the discretion of the Duty Manager, Supervisor or security staff. - 17.4 Any incident must be reported immediately to the Duty Manager/Supervisor and an incident form completed.
-Where possible at the time, the Name/ID numbers of members and guests involved will be taken, along with details and statements of witnesses.
-Duty Managers will wear body worn cameras in compliance with data protection. - 17.5 The details of any member whose right of entry is currently suspended is held by the Chief Executive, who will notify the Venue Manager accordingly.
-They will ensure those members do not gain entry to venue events until any ban has expired. - 17.6 Where an event is due to finish after midnight or where attendance is expected to exceed 100, or at other time as defined by the Venue Manger, or risk assessment, security personnel at a ratio of 1 per 100 (minimum 2 officers) will be used. - 17.7 All door staff employed must be SIA frontline trained.
-They must be SIA registered and their registration checked online. - 17.8 The maximum capacity of the venue (levels 1 & 2) is 1000 inclusive of staff. - 17.9 The capacity set for an event must never be exceeded.
+- 17.1 The Union is licenced under its Premises Licence to restrict entry to Union members, guests & other authorised customers. - 17.2 The Union will ask for proof of membership (via a University of Winchester ID card) and where appropriate proof of age and ID prior to purchase and/or entry to events by members and their guests. - 17.3 In the execution of its duty under the licencing act, the Union reserves the right to refuse entry or ask any member or guest to leave at the discretion of the Duty Manager, Supervisor or security staff. - 17.4 Any incident must be reported immediately to the Duty Manager/Supervisor and an incident form completed.
+Where possible at the time the Name/ID numbers of members and guests involved will be taken, along with details and statements of witnesses. - 17.5 The details of any member whose right of entry is currently suspended is held by the General Manager, who will notify the Venue Manager accordingly.
+They will ensure those members do not gain entry to venue events until any ban has expired. - 17.6 Where an event is due to finish after midnight or where attendance is expected to exceed 100, or at other time as defined by the Venue Manger, security at a ratio of 1 per 100 for the first 200, and then 1 per 125 thereafter will be used. - 17.7 All door staff employed must be SIA frontline trained.
+They must be SIA registered and their registration checked online. - 17.8 The maximum capacity of the venue is 1000. - 17.9 The capacity set must never be exceeded.
 Counters will be used at all applicable events to ensure an accurate count of numbers is kept. - 17.10 The Union reserves the right to search anyone entering the premises or attending events.
 The Union will refuse entry to anyone known or suspected to be in possession of illegal substances, dangerous or hazardous substances, knives or dangerous weapons or alcohol not purchased from the Union.
 Large bags will not be allowed into events.